Harvey Weinstein Suffers Injury & Receives Cellmate In His First Week At Rikers Island

 Former Hollywood mogul Harvey Weinstein reportedly fell and sustained a head injury earlier today, reports TMZ.
-The convicted rapist has not yet spent an entire week at his new home of Rikers Island, where he could potentially be spending the rest of his life.
+The convicted rapist has not yet spent an entire week at his new home of Rikers Island, where he could potentially be spending the next 29 years.

-Weinstein has since been treated for the wound.
 It is not the first health difficulty that the 67 year old has faced since his February sentencing.
 In fact, he delayed his arrival to infamous jail due to heart palpitations and high blood pressure, which sent him to Bellevue Hospital (via CNN).
 According to reports, he even underwent heart surgery before heading to prison.

-The news of Weinstein’s latest injury comes shortly after Weinstein was given at least one cellmate, though a second source at Rikers Island claims that the former Miramax producer currently has two.
+The news of Weinstein’s latest injury comes shortly after Weinstein was given at least one cellmate, though a second source at Rikers Island claims that the former Miramax producer actually has two.
 Previously, he had been given an entire floor to himself.

 However, sources added that Weinstein is still mostly solitary, as he is alone during the day and returned to the communal cell at night to sleep.